What We Know About The Manson Girls

-If we’re going to talk about Charles Manson, we’ve also got to talk about the Manson family members he had with him on the nights of August 8 and 9, 1969 and how they participated in the two-night killing spree as well.
+If we’re going to talk about Charles Manson, we’ve also got to talk about the Manson family and how they participated in the two-night killing spree as well.
 As we near the 50th anniversary of these crimes, there’s a brand new movie about Charles Manson, Charlie Says.
 But what’s different about this film from all the other Manson movies and documentaries is that Charlie Says actually focuses on the Manson girls in his family.

 It’s horrible enough to think about one person killing multiple people, but it’s even worse to think about a family of killers – and many members of Manson’s family were women.